What is the Pinhole Surgical Technique?

-John Chao, DDS developed and patented this breakthrough treatment and Smileboston’s founder, Steven D. Spitz, DMD was one of the first dentists in the Northeastern United States to become certified to perform the Pinhole Surgical Technique™.
-During the procedure, a needle is used to make a small hole in the patient’s existing gum tissue.
-Through this pinhole, specialized instruments are used to gently loosen the gum tissue which is pulled down to cover the exposed root structure.
+John Chao, DDS developed and patented this breakthrough treatment and Dr. Spitz was one of the first dentists on the east coast to become Advanced Certified to perform the Pinhole Surgical Technique™.
+During the procedure, a specialized dental tool is used to make a small ‘pinhole’ in the gum tissue.
+Through this pinhole, additional specialized instruments are used to gently loosen the gum tissue which is pulled down to cover the exposed root structure.
 Collagen material is then used to stabilize the area of gum recession.

 What causes gum recession?

 Gum recession simply refers to the loss of gum tissue along the gum line.
 And while gum recession is usually viewed as one of the symptoms of periodontal or gum disease, it can also be caused by insufficient tooth brushing, overly aggressive tooth brushing, the natural aging process, or from certain medications that can affect gum health.
 Gum recession can even be caused by orthodontic treatments and appliances like braces or retainers.

 When gum recession occurs, the root structure of the tooth becomes exposed.
 This means that tooth decay and other problems can affect the teeth along the gum line and beneath it.
 And because healthy gums are an essential component of good oral health, addressing gum recession is necessary for lasting dental wellness.